- Mental Health

 Thought Pattern Themes

-I have found that most people use habitual thought patterns to keep him or her stuck (generally fixated on the past or projecting on what might happen in the future), to numb out emotions or to avoid the present by allowing thoughts to loop over and over as a distraction from what is really going on.
+I have found that most people use habitual thought patterns to keep him or she stuck.
+Generally fixated on the past or projecting on what might happen in the future), to numb out emotions or to avoid the present by allowing thoughts to loop over and over as a distraction from what is really going on.
 Anxious, depressing, suicidal and worried thinking are just a few forms of habitual thought looping (also known as a thought addiction).

 It is habitual thought pattern is what blocks you from reaching success, fulfillment, happiness and your success.